Recursived/Streash/README.md

 ### Architecture of the project
 The project can be divided in two types of classes.
 On one side you have the data structures, on the other, you have the command.
-The variables are located in the directory *"variables"*.
+The variables are located in the *"variables"* directory.
 The commands are located in the *"commands"* directory.

 #### Overview

 All data structures are implementing the ***Variable*** interface.
-This interface has some sub interfaces such as VarStream which is meant to be used by stream data structure.
+This interface has some sub interfaces such as VarStream which is meant to be used by stream-like data structure.
 All commands are extending the ***AbstractCommand*** class.
-The general behavior of a command is : created with empty ArrayList of args.
-Each time you encounter a arg you **add it** to the array and then you **process** the command to get the variable.
+The general behavior of a command is : create an empty ArrayList of args.
+Each time you encounter an arg you **add it** to the array and then you **process** the command to get the variable.

 #### Help us